A Conic Model for Electrolyzer Scheduling: Modeling the Hydrogen Production Curve

 where $A < 0$, $B > 0 $, and $C < 0$.
 As mentioned earlier, the second-order polynomial can be straightforwardly fitted to operational data of the electrolyzer, if available.
 This is a great advantage over models $\mathrm{HYP}$-$\mathrm{MIL}$ and $\mathrm{HYP}$-$\mathrm{L}$, as it does not require choosing the number and the location of linearization points.

-Constraint~\eqref{eq:DA_hydrogen_nonconvex} is a non-convex quadratic equality constraint.
-With binary variables required for modeling the operational states of the electrolyzer, the resulting optimization model would be a mixed-integer non-linear programming (MINLP) problem, which is generally hard to solve with existing off-the-shelf solvers, even to locally optimal solutions.
+Constraint~\eqref{eq:DA_hydrogen_nonconvex} is a nonconvex quadratic equality constraint.
+With binary variables required for modeling the operational states of the electrolyzer, the resulting optimization model would be a mixed-integer nonlinear programming (MINLP) problem, which is generally hard to solve with existing off-the-shelf solvers, even to locally optimal solutions.
 In contrast to existing approaches in the literature, e.g., as in \cite{VARELA20219303}, we propose using a relaxed version of~\eqref{eq:DA_hydrogen_nonconvex}, which can be amended to include the operational states of the electrolyzer as

 For every time step $t$ that the electrolyzer is on, i.e., $z_{t}^{\mathrm{on}} = 1$, \eqref{eq:DA_hydrogen_prod_SOC} enforces a convex quadratic inequality constraint for $A < 0$.
-This constraint can be reformulated into an efficiently solvable rotated second-order cone (SOC) constraint, as shown in the online companion \cite{Online_Companion}.
+This constraint can be reformulated into an efficiently solvable rotated second-order cone (SOC) constraint, as shown in Section~OC.2 of the online companion \citep{Online_Companion}.
 In the following, we stick to the convex quadratic form as we find it to be more intuitive here.
-The set of constraints~\eqref{eq:DA_hydrogen_prod_SOC}--\eqref{eq:DA_power_consumption_tot_SOC} is equivalent to \eqref{eq:DA_hydrogen_nonconvex} when~\eqref{eq:DA_hydrogen_prod_SOC} is a binding constraint for every time $t$ at the optimal solution.
-If it is not binding, i.e., there is a difference between the right and left-hand side of constraint~\eqref{eq:DA_hydrogen_prod_SOC}, then the relaxation gap is non-zero.
+The set of constraints~\eqref{eq:DA_hydrogen_prod_SOC}--\eqref{eq:DA_power_consumption_tot_SOC} is equivalent to \eqref{eq:DA_hydrogen_nonconvex} when~\eqref{eq:DA_hydrogen_prod_SOC} is binding for every time step $t$ at the optimal solution.
+We then say that the relaxation is exact.
+If \eqref{eq:DA_hydrogen_prod_SOC} is nonbinding, i.e., there is a difference between the right and left-hand side of constraint~\eqref{eq:DA_hydrogen_prod_SOC}, then the relaxation gap is nonzero.
 This is illustrated by the discrepancy between points $\mathrm{H2}$ and $\mathrm{H3}$ in Figure~\ref{fig:3models}.

 Accounting for binary variables needed to model the operational states of the electrolyzer, the resulting problem is a mixed-integer second-order cone programming (MISOCP) problem, which is efficiently solvable by existing off-the-shelf solvers like Gurobi, Mosek, and CPLEX, that directly support convex quadratic constraints.